andikleen/tsx-tools/README.md

 ## Emulated headers for HLE and RTM intrinsics

-Headers to emulate the gcc 4.8+ and the Microsoft HLE/RTM intrinsics on older gcc compatible providers.
+Headers to emulate the gcc 4.8+ and the Microsoft HLE/RTM intrinsics on older gcc compatible compilers.
 Plus a special header to expose the control flow of abort handlers directly using "asm goto".

 ### rtm.h